-IP Filters
+Protocol/IP Filters

-This screen enables you to define a minimum and maximum IP address range filter; all IP addresses falling within the range are not allowed Internet access.
-The IP filter profiles are listed in the table at the bottom of the page.
-(Note: Click anywhere in the item.
-Once the line is selected, the fields automatically load the item's parameters, which you can edit.)
+This protocol filter enables you to allow and deny access based upon a communications protocol list you create.
+The protocol filter profiles are listed in the table at the bottom of the page.

+Note: When selecting items in the table at the bottom, click anywhere in the item.
+The line is selected, and the fields automatically load the item's parameters, which you can edit.